-InSite[®] System Support of Infection Control Efforts in Long-Term Care
+InSite System Support of Infection Control Efforts in Corrections

-Long-term care facilities are responsible for caring for the numerous patients who have been infected with COVID-19 and are taking measures to fight this pandemic.
-Facility residents are connected to communities at large through interactions with staff members, visitors and when they are admitted or leave a facility.
+Correctional facilities are responsible for caring for the numerous inmate patients who have been infected with COVID-19 in the United States and are taking measures to fight this pandemic.
+Inmates are connected to communities at large through interactions with staff members, visitors and when they are admitted or released.
 The Centers for Disease Control and Prevention (CDC) guidelines indicate that facilities providing healthcare should implement programs for infection control through efforts such as minimizing exposure, adhering to precautions and limiting access and movement.
 The InSite In-Facility Medication Packaging and Dispensing System supports healthcare personnel in their infection control efforts through improved medication management workflows.